 You can also edit the existing label.
-There are several ways of entering Edit mode:
+Here are different ways of entering Edit mode:

+- Select the branch and click the label, or

-- Click the label once to select it and press F2, or - Click the label once to select it and click it again after a short time, or - Right-click the label and choose Edit Text in its local menu.
+- Select the branch and press F2, or

+- Right-click the branch and choose Edit Text in its local menu.